s9jenny/handson/README.md

 Pulls code from Git.
 Runs Maven to build the code and package it.
 Performs SonarQube analysis to check for code quality.
-Builds and pushes the Docker image to a container registry.
+Builds and pushes the Docker image to your container registry.
-Deploys the application to Kubernetes using Argo CD.
+Deploys the application to you Kubernetes cluster using Argo CD.
 Add SonarQube Quality Gate:

 If desired, set up a SonarQube Quality Gate that will fail the build if code quality doesn’t meet the required standards.